Tinkerforge/doc/en/source/Kits/Blinkenlights/Construction.rst

 Now the wiring of the power cables needs to be joined.
 Connect the 5V power supply to two 5-wire clamps as depicted below.

 .. image:: /Images/Kits/kit_blinkenlights_wago_power_350.jpg
    :scale: 100 %
    :alt: Blinkenlights Kit Construction Power Supply Connection
    :align: center
    :target: ../../_images/Kits/kit_blinkenlights_wago_power_1200.jpg

-The white wire of the power supply is the 5V wire and will later be connected to the red wires. the black wire is GND and will be connected to the black wires.
+The white wire of the power supply is the :power-white:`5V` wire and will later be connected to the :power-red:`red` wires. the black wire is :power-black:`ground` and will be connected to the :power-black:`black` wires.

 Next take two additional 5-wire clamps and connect these clamps with the previous 5-wire clamps.